-Members of the VFW today hold a long-standing history of volunteerism in their communities.
+Members of the organization named Veterans of Foreign Wars (VFW) today hold a long-standing history of volunteerism in their communities.
 Not only have they served their country, but they continue to serve their fellow veterans, families, and communities by sponsoring scholarships, career fairs, mental wellness campaigns, and so many more excellent services.

 VFW membership since its inception has been instrumental in the establishment of the Veterans Administration, the creation of the national cemetery system and passage of the GI Bill.
 Through the VFW, veterans honor veterans and serve their communities.
 On National VFW Day, take a moment to recognize all the VFW does in your community.

 HOW TO OBSERVE #NationalVFWDay

 Honor the VFW members and veterans in your community.
 Let them know that you appreciate the sacrifices they have made for all of us.
 We truly are the land of the free because of the brave.
 Use #NationalVFWDay to post on social media.